 Schultz's enthusiasm for opening coffee bars in Starbucks stores, however, wasn't shared by the company's creators.
 "We said, 'Oh no, that's not for us,'" Siegl remembered.
 "Throughout the '70s, we served coffee in our store.
 We even, at one point, had a nice, big espresso machine behind the counter.
 But we were in the bean business."
 Nevertheless, Schultz was persistent until, finally, the owners let him establish a coffee bar in a new store that was opening in Seattle.
-It was an instant success, bringing in hundreds of people per day and introducing a whole new language: the "cafe latte"—both the beverage and the word—was introduced to Seattle in 1985.
+It was an instant success, bringing in hundreds of people per day and introducing a whole new language—the language of the coffeehouse—to Seattle in 1984.

 But the success of the coffee bar demonstrated to the original founders that they didn't want to go in the direction Schultz wanted to take them.
 They didn't want to get big.
 Disappointed, Schultz left Starbucks in 1985 to open a coffee bar chain of his own, Il Giornale, which quickly garnered success.

 Two years later, with the help of investors, Schultz purchased Starbucks, merging Il Giornale with the Seattle company.
 Subsequently, he became CEO and chairman of Starbucks (known thereafter as the Starbucks Coffee Company).
 Schultz had to convince investors that Americans would actually shell out high prices for a beverage that they were used to getting for 50 cents.
 At the time, most Americans didn't know a high-grade coffee bean from a teaspoon of Nescafé instant coffee.
 In fact, coffee consumption in the United States had been going down since 1962.